©2023 OnPay, Inc.

 Cons of the flat rate method: This approach may not be the most appealing to your employees.
 This is because most people are not in the 22% tax bracket.
 For employees who are high earners, the 22% percent tax may not be enough and thus the employee will end up with a surprise tax bill at year’s end.
 Meanwhile, for lower earners, the 22% tax may be too high.

-In IRS lingo, any bonuses are called “supplemental wages.”
-And when it comes to make sure you’re getting taxes on bonuses right, there are two ways you can withhold income taxes: flat bonus calculations and aggregate.
+In IRS lingo, bonuses are called “supplemental wages,” which means it’s money that an employee receives, in addition to their regular salary.
+When it comes to ensuring you’re applying taxes to bonuses properly, there are two ways to withhold income taxes: flat bonus calculations and aggregate.

 If you choose to pay a bonus as part of a normal paycheck, you’ll treat the total of the regular wages and supplemental wages as a single payment for tax purposes.
 In this “aggregate tax” approach, the employee’s normal tax rate will apply.
 The IRS Publication 15-T can help you determine how to do this in detail, or click here for our aggregate bonus calculator.

 Jill is new to the team, but she has had an outstanding year.
-Jill has increased productivity and cut costs in her department by 10% this year, and you want to say thank you for her hard work.
-So, you decide to award Jill a $5,000 bonus, separate from her regular wages.
-Her salary is $72,000 per year or $6,000 per month.
+She has increased productivity and cut costs in her department by 10% this year.
+As a way to say thank you for her hard work, you decide to award Jill a $5,000 bonus, separate from her regular wages.
+Her salary is $72,000 annually , or $6,000 per month.